Criminal Justice Commission

 The Criminal Justice Commission was established by an amendment to the Connecticut Constitution in conjunction with the creation of the Division of Criminal Justice.
 The Commission has statutory authority to adopt regulations to carry out its mandates.

-The Commission appointed Matthew C. Gedansky as State's Attorney for the Judicial District of Tolland in succession to Paul E. Murray, who had previously been appointed Deputy Chief State’s Attorney for Operations, and re-appointed Hartford Judicial District State’s Attorney James E. Thomas and Waterbury Judicial District State’s Attorney John A. Connelly.
-In addition, the Commission appointed eight new Deputy Assistant State's Attorneys to serve as prosecutors throughout the Division of Criminal Justice.
+The Commission re-appointed Paul E. Murray as Deputy Chief State’s Attorney for Operations.
+In addition, the Commission appointed seven new Deputy Assistant State's Attorneys to serve as prosecutors throughout the Division of Criminal Justice.

 Membership :Hon.
 Peter T. Zarella, Chairman; Hon.
 Thomas A. Bishop, Charles L. Howard, Esq.; Garrett Moore, Esq.; Ann G. Taylor, Esq.; Alfred A. Turco, Esq.; and Chief State’s Attorney Christopher L. Morano.